Is IVF painful?

 You might feel some mild cramping after the procedure, but this usually subsides quickly.

-Implantation occurs in the first 24-48 hours after the embryo transfer.
+The reason is that implantation occurs in the first 24-48 hours after the transfer.

-If you experience any discomfort, it will be similar to menstrual cramps or mild period pain.
+If you experience any discomfort during this time, it will be similar to mild period pain.

 You will then check a pregnancy test ~10-14 days after the transfer.